After mouth, head and neck cancer treatment

 What if the cancer comes back?

 If the cancer comes back in your mouth, head and neck or somewhere else, your doctor will advise you about your treatment options.
 This may include taking part in a clinical trial.
 You might also find it reassuring to have another medical opinion.
-Your doctor will refer you to another specialist for a second opinion if you feel this would be helpful.
+Your treating doctor or GP can refer you to another specialist for a second opinion if you feel this would be helpful.

 For more information